Pancake Day Shrove Tuesday

 When is Pancake Day held?

 Pancake Day (Shrove Tuesday) is celebrated every year between February 3rd and March 9th.
-In Britain this year, it will fall on the 1st March 2022.
+Pancake Tuesday 2025 is on Tuesday March 4, 2025.

 Customs and Traditions